 How fun is that?One of my favorite kids projects involves socks.
 They are so easy to make!
 Click To Tweet

 I decided on a Kid’s Travel Pillow for this project, because it’s so hard to keep kids entertained while traveling in the car.
-This pillow does double duty as a toy for entertainment and a neck pillow for when your child finally falls asleep on those long road trips.

 To make the pillow you will need: